NeoGranular/lanyon/_posts/2017-01-06-martial-god-chapter-01-70.md

 A forest could be seen as the best cultivation place.
 Regardless of how much destruction one might wreck here, the forest would gradually smoothen it out.

-He'd heard his grandfather mention that- located far away from here- deserts and wetlands made even better places to silence somebody.
+He'd heard his grandfather mention that deserts and wetlands- located far away from here- made even better places to silence somebody.
 However, he'd never witnessed these places in person.
 Thus, he had no way of imagining what these places looked like.

 In the forest, He Yiming ensured that he was alone.
 With a loud shout, the Internal Energy inside his body began to circulate in a frenzy.
 Instantaneously, the tenth-layer Withered Tree technique’s Internal Energy erupted.